-Josh serves on the boards of Brandeis University, Brigham and Women’s Hospital, Camp Harbor View Foundation, and Harvard Pilgrim Health Care Foundation.
-He is a co-chair of the Hate Crimes Task Force for Massachusetts and as well as an Overseer for Lasell College.
+He serves on the boards of Brandeis University, Brigham and Women’s Hospital, and Herren Project, and is a co-chair of the Hate Crimes Task Force for Massachusetts.

 Concurrently, Josh is the President of New England Patriots Charitable Foundation where he oversees numerous initiatives, such as Game Change: The Patriots Anti-Violence Partnership, the Community MVP Awards, and Celebrate Volunteerism.

 He received his Bachelor’s from Williams College, and his Master’s in Education and Social Policy from the Harvard Graduate School of Education.